Using Confidence Intervals to Test Hypotheses When analyzing the ... | Channels for Pearson+

 1

-Step 1: Define the null and alternative hypotheses.
-The null hypothesis (H₀) states that the proportion of zeros is equal to 0.1 (p = 0.1).
-The alternative hypothesis (H₁) states that the proportion of zeros is not equal to 0.1 (p ≠ 0.1).
+Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
+The null hypothesis is H₀: p = 0.1, which states that the proportion of zeros is 0.1.
+The alternative hypothesis is H₁: p ≠ 0.1, which states that the proportion of zeros is not 0.1.

 Step 2: Calculate the sample proportion (p̂).
-The sample proportion is given by the formula p̂ = x / n, where x is the number of zeros (119) and n is the total number of digits (1000).
+The sample proportion is given by p̂ = x / n, where x is the number of zeros observed (119) and n is the total number of digits sampled (1000).
 Substitute the values into the formula to find p̂.

 Verified video answer for a similar problem: